w3f/polkadot-wiki/docs/general/polkadot-v1.md

 - If the changes requested through the RFC require a broader consensus of DOT holders, an OpenGov referendum may be created.
 For instance,
-  [adding a new system collective](https://github.com/polkadot-fellows/RFCs/blob/main/text/0012-process-for-adding-new-collectives.md) or making changes to network parameters like inflation rate, treasury inflow etc.
+  [adding a new system collective](https://github.com/polkadot-fellows/RFCs/blob/main/text/0012-process-for-adding-new-collectives.md) or making changes to network parameters like inflation rate, treasury inflow, etc.

 !!!note "Polkadot Runtime Code Changes through Root track"
     Although the Technical Fellowship maintains the [runtimes of Polkadot and Kusama](https://github.com/polkadot-fellows/runtimes), changes to the network protocol are not gated by the fellowship.
 Any DOT holder can submit a referendum on [the Polkadot OpenGov Root track](../learn/learn-polkadot-opengov-origins.md#root) to set the runtime code with the proposed changes.